By Lilia Davis

 What do you think are the best practices to accelerate change and increase the diversity of the video game industry?

 I feel that nourishing and supporting diversity is important.
-Is more how to change the culture, – is more than how to respect each other and ensure every voice is important.
+But it’s more how to change the culture, – more of how to respect each other and ensure every voice is important.
 That takes training.
 We all have behaviors that we didn’t know what we are doing.
 Also, maybe taking more risk in hiring inexperienced people vs experienced people.

-Growing up in a bicultural environment with a Chinese Mother, and a race car driver herself, and Pennsylviania father of Dutch heritage – how do your past experiences influence the present?
+Growing up in a bicultural environment with a Chinese Mother, and a race car driver herself, and Pennsylvania father of Dutch heritage – how do your past experiences influence Kiki Wolfkill in the present?

 When I was a child we didn’t talk about mixed races – ethnicity.
 I was brought up more Chinese than Caucasian, more with Chinese culture and food and traditions than others.
 It was always a little different, for example, I ate with chopsticks – when other people came to our house and it was difficult.